MINI CARROT GALETTE WITH RICOTTA

 salt and fresh ground pepper, to taste

 TIP: Prepare all your ingredients ahead of time.
-Once you start cooking the dish,, it comes together pretty fast.
+Once you start cooking the dish, it will come together quickly.

 Thinly slice leeks.
 Use the white and light green parts of the leeks and put them aside.